CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Execution Methods
 ~~~~~~~~~~~~~~~~~

 The "Execution Methods" section of the app configuration file defines what your app actually does when executed.
 Apps can be defined with multiple execution methods.
-The specific method executed upon app invocation is either auto-detected, or specified on the command line.
+The specific method executed upon app invocation is either auto-detected or specified on the command line.
 Execution method names are customizable and the choice of a name should depend on your environment.
 For example, if your app dependencies are installed globally in your execution system, you should define an "environment" execution method.
 If your app dependencies are containerized with Singularity, you should define a "singularity" execution method.
 For a more detailed explanation of the app "Execution Methods" section, see :ref:`App Execution Methods <app-execution-methods>`.

 The "Execution Methods" section contains four sub-sections: "default-exec-method", "pre-exec", "exec-methods", and "post-exec".
 Edit the "config.yaml" file so that each corresponding sub-section looks like the following.